scharlau/Shopping_Exercise/README.md

 ## Setting Up the Exercises ##

 Step 1) Pull this Git repository via download, or by cloning to your computer.
-After you have it unpacked on your macine (and then uploaded to Cloud 9).
+If you're using Cloud 9 on AWS, then save to your machine, and then upload it to Cloud 9.

-Step 2) Cd into the 'shopping' directory, open a console and run
+Step 2) Open a terminal and cd into the 'shopping' directory, open a console and run

     bundle install

-To get all of the gems sorted.
+This will install the gems for the application.

 Step 3) This app has tables so we need to run the migrations to set up the tables.

     rails db:migrate

-This will set up your database.
+This will set up the tables in your database.

 Step 4) Now you can run the seed_tables script to populate your database with the command:

     rake products:seed_tables

-This will generate data using the Faker gem that we can use in the exercises.
+This will generate data using the Faker gem for the application, which we can display in our exercises.

 Step 5) Start the server and look at your app.

-After you start the rails server you can now see the following items in the application:
+Step 6) After you start the rails server you can now see the following items in the application:
 * localhost:3000/customers
 * localhost:3000/products
 * localhost:3000/line_items
 * localhost:3000/orders

 The customers and products pages are ok.
 You can ignore these for this exercise.

-The line_items and orders pages need your help.
+Focus on the line_items and orders pages as you do the exercises below.
+The line_items ane orders pages need your help.
 These show Class objects where you'd expect to see a customer name, product name, or cart_id.
 Actually, you could remove the cart_id.
-You don't need to ever see the cart_id, because it's only used as a staging area for the shopping cart.
+Users never need to ever see the cart_id, because it's only used as a staging area for the shopping cart.

 ## Do the Work ##